 This has created demand from graduates and employees for programmes specifically tailored to the skills required for a changing financial services industry.

 This is an interdisciplinary program that focuses on finance, data analytics and computing.
-It is designed to appeal to graduates seeking to gain exposure to FinTech - the technology enabled business model innovation in the financial sector.
+It is designed to appeal to graduates seeking to gain exposure to Fintech - the technology enabled business model innovation in the financial sector

 Aims and Objectives

-This is an innovative programme with an integrated delivery from end‐to‐end covering a wide range of financial technology topics, whilst providing a focus on application and the regulation required in this area.
+This is a new programme with an integrated delivery from end‐to‐end covering a wide range of financial technology topics, whilst providing a focus on application and the regulation required in this area.
 The programme focuses on practical skills in core areas such as financial analytics, advanced databases, disruptive technologies, web technologies and security while also offering applied skills in contemporary topics such as data analytics, and financial applications.
 Its aim is to create a critical understanding of core financial technologies and financial systems while also enhancing the practical technical skills of the learners.

 The specific programme aims are as follows: